nerc-project/terraform-nerc/README.md

 4. Run `source *-openrc.sh`.

-5. Review `example.tfvars` file in the repo and change some of the variables' values as per your settings i.e. quantity, keypair-name, keypair-path, secgroup, etc.
+5. Review `example.tfvars` file in the repo and change some of the local variables' values as per your settings i.e. quantity, keypair-name, keypair-path, secgroup, etc.

 6. Initalize Terraform in the repo with `terraform init`.